RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ```

-More information about the theme management on the `@regardsoss/theme` module
+More information about the theme management on the [@regardsoss/theme](/frontend/components/theme/) components

 ### Reducer